jostylr/literate-programming-book/manuscript/artistic-programming.md

 This is the level of complete artistry.
 We can write little mini-languages to make efficient input.
 We can use a wide variety of text transformations of one language to the next all smoothly in the code.
+We can weave in user-end documentation, tests, sanity checks, compile contexts, and whatever else we can dream of, to make the job of coding, and all of its ancillary tasks, efficient and enjoyable.

 The basic command syntax uses pipe syntax.
-Instead of just a section name, such as `_"name"`, we can pipe the incoming text into a command, or series of commands, such as `_"name | cat  awesome, _"dude" | sub A, b"`.
-This would take the text in the block `name` and send it through the command `cat` which concatenates stuff together.
+Instead of just a reference, such as `_"name"`, we can pipe the incoming text into a command, or series of commands, such as `_"name | cat  awesome, _"dude" | sub A, b"`.
+This would take the text in the reference `name` and send it through the command `cat` which concatenates stuff together.
 In particular it would join the incoming text with awesome and the stuff in the `dude` section.
 Then that resulting text goes through the sub command and all instances of `A` get replaced with `b`.